-With its marvelous landscapes from rugged cliffs, caves and sheltered coves to fisher town harbours and sweeping stretches of sandy beaches, Moray has a coastline alive with wildlife that would be the envy of many other regions in Britain.
+With its marvelous landscapes from rugged cliffs, caves and sheltered coves to fisher town harbours and sweeping stretches of sandy beaches, the Moray Coastal Trail has a coastline alive with wildlife that would be the envy of many other regions in Britain.

-The route can be walked comfortably as a whole in around 23 hours, but it is possible to split the trail into convenient sections between the coastal communities.
+The Moray Coastal Trail route can be walked comfortably as a whole in around 23 hours, but it is possible to split the trail into convenient sections between the coastal communities spread from Buckie to Findhorn.

-Many visitors are drawn by the resident bottlenose dolphin population or by the abundant bird life found along the rugged cliffs.
-There are some fantastic beaches along the route, where if you are lucky you can indulge in some sun bathing or paddling.
+Many visitors are drawn to the Moray Coast by the resident bottlenose dolphin population or by the abundant bird life found along the rugged cliffs.
+There are some fantastic beaches along the route, where if you are lucky you can indulge in some sunbathing or paddling.

 Get Directions to The Moray Coastal Trail using Google Maps